Quantum coherent feedback control of an N-level atom with multiple excitations: Coherent feedback control with multiple parallel waveguides

 \end{small} Denote $C_W(t) = [c_{1}(t), \cdots, c_{\mathbf{w}}(t), \cdots,c_{W}(t)]^{\top} \in \mathbf{C}^{W}$.
 Then

 where \begin{small}

 \end{small} As all the eigenvalues of the real symmetric matrix $G_W$ are real, the eigenvalues of $iG_W$ must be purely imaginary.
-Thus $C_W(t)$ will oscillate, i.e., the photon is superposed over the parallel waveguides.
+Thus $C_W(t)$ oscillates, i.e., the photon is superposed over the parallel waveguides.